TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

   * max(0, bucket[i] - marker)
 - He wants to eat at least M fruits in total.
 - Your task:
-- ðŸ‘‰ Find the maximum value of marker such that total fruits eaten â‰¥ M.
+- 👉 Find the maximum value of marker such that total fruits eaten ≥ M.
 ---

 ## 2. Constraints

-- 1 â‰¤ N â‰¤ 10^4
+- 1 ≤ N ≤ 10^4
-- 1 â‰¤ M â‰¤ 10^6
+- 1 ≤ M ≤ 10^6
-- 0 â‰¤ arr[i] â‰¤ 10^4
+- 0 ≤ arr[i] ≤ 10^4
-- Sum of all fruits â‰¥ M (so answer definitely exists)
+- Sum of all fruits ≥ M (so answer definitely exists)
 - Output: maximum possible marker
 ---

 ## 3. Edge Cases

-- All buckets have very small fruits â†’ marker becomes small
+- All buckets have very small fruits → marker becomes small
-- One huge bucket can alone contribute â‰¥ M
+- One huge bucket can alone contribute ≥ M
 - Buckets with zero fruits
 - Marker = 0 or Marker = max(bucket)
 ---